martinchakarov/meta-backend-capstone-project/readme.txt

     OR

     .\env\Scripts\activate (Windows)

+4. Execute this command to install the needed dependencies:

+    pip3 install -r requirements.txt

-4. When you're done reviewing, you can use the command 'deactivate' to exit the environment
+5. When you're done reviewing, you can use the command 'deactivate' to exit the environment

 --------------------